from a handpicked tutor in LIVE 1-to-1 classes

 Symmetric Matrix

-In linear algebra, a symmetric matrix is defined as the square matrix that is equal to its transpose matrix.
+A symmetric matrix is a square matrix that is equal to its transpose matrix.
 The transpose matrix of any given matrix A can be given as AT.
-A symmetric matrix A therefore satisfies the condition, A = AT.
+A symmetric matrix A, therefore, satisfies the condition, A = AT.
 Among all the different kinds of matrices, symmetric matrices are one of the most important ones that are used widely in machine learning.

-In this article, let's learn about symmetric matrix, their definitions, and properties with solved examples.
+In this article, let's learn about symmetric matrices, their definitions, and properties with solved examples.

 1. | What is Symmetric Matrix? |